9oelM/9oelM.github.io/content/blog/2022-02-17--detailed-summary-and-reflection-of-12-rules-for-life-a-truly-life-changing-piece/index.md

 ### Growing the hell up: what it means to be a responsible adult

+I personally think being a responsible adult is one of the palpable themes in the book.
+Specifically, Rule 5 entails the reason to be one.
+Although the title reads _Do not let your children do anything that makes you dislike them_, JP's point is right on the fact that all children will become adults some day.
+Therefore, if children are not disciplined and not trained to be social and responsible to live along with others, they are not going to be a good adult when they grow up.
+That's JP's insistence with which I agree.

 If you search 'grow the hell up' on Google, one of the first things you will probably see is Jordan Peterson's lecture, or his tweet, or something from him anyway.

 I like this wording very much: grow the hell up.
 Yes, everyone needs to grow the hell up.